GenaroMazur/ToDoList/.github/README.md

     npm i
     npm run build

-and then you have to fill in the dotenv file and mount the database with the command:
+and then you have to fill in the dotenv (in backend folder)file and mount the database with the command:

     cd backend
     npm run dbBuild